 - 18.3.1 It is important that individuals carrying out the activity of insurance intermediation have adequate professional knowledge.
 Professional knowledge can be gained from experience, education and/or training.
-The attainment of relevant professional qualifications may demonstrate that a certain level of professional knowledge has been achieved.
-[Need to agree how we refer to "individuals carrying out the activity of insurance intermediation" in this section] - 18.3.2 The supervisor should require that individuals carrying out the activity of insurance intermediation have professional qualifications and experience appropriate for the business which they intermediate.
-More complex products or customer needs may require higher or more specialised qualification and experience.
-The qualifications and experience of individuals should also be appropriate for the type of intermediation being carried out, whether acting as agent or acting as a broker.
+The attainment of relevant professional qualifications may demonstrate that a certain level of professional knowledge has been achieved. - 18.3.2 The supervisor should require that individuals carrying out the activity of insurance intermediation have professional knowledge and experience appropriate for the business which they intermediate.
+More complex products or customer needs may require higher or more specialised knowledge and experience.
+The knowledge and experience of individuals should also be appropriate for the type of business being intermediated.
 Once professional qualifications have been achieved, it is important that individuals who continue to carry out the activity of insurance intermediation keep their professional knowledge up to date.
-In some jurisdictions, there are supervisory or statutory requirements that individuals carrying out the activity of intermediation should spend a specified minimum amount of time on continuous professional development.
+In some jurisdictions, there are supervisory or statutory requirements that individuals carrying out the activity of insurance intermediation should spend a specified minimum amount of time on continuous professional development.
 In some jurisdictions, professional bodies impose such a requirement on their members.

 - 18.3.3 The supervisor may consider recognising the qualifications of specified professional bodies.
 Where a jurisdiction has no such professional body, consideration could be given to encouraging or recognising qualifications obtained through professional bodies in other jurisdictions.
-The supervisor may also consider recognising such qualifications where these are considered to be equivalent to, or exceed, the qualifications available within the jurisdiction. - 18.3.4 Intermediaries should be knowledgeable regarding the status of the insurers whose products they sell.
+The supervisor may also consider recognising such qualifications where these are considered to be equivalent to, or exceed, the qualifications available within the jurisdiction. - Intermediaries should be knowledgeable regarding the status of the insurers whose products they sell.
 For example, they should be satisfied that the insurer is licensed to sell insurance in the relevant jurisdiction, as a branch or subsidiary, and should be aware of the financial status and credit rating of the insurer and the applicability of any policyholder protection schemes to that insurer's products.